-The leading causes of chronic kidney disease (CKD) are diabetes and high blood pressure.
-These conditions are also the leading causes of eye disease and loss of vision.
+Diabetes and high blood pressure aren’t only the leading causes of chronic kidney disease (CKD).
+They’re also the leading causes of eye disease and loss of vision.
 If your renal disease is a result of either condition your vision may be at risk.
-Diabetes and high blood pressure often go undiagnosed because people don’t notice any symptoms.
-As time goes on without medical treatment, these conditions can worsen and other complications—such as kidney disease and eye problems—arise.

 Some of the most common eye problems that occur in CKD patients are retinopathy, cataracts and glaucoma.

-Retinopathy is a condition where the small blood vessels in the eyes become damaged as a result of high blood pressure or diabetes.
+Retinopathy is a condition where the small blood vessels in the eyes become damaged as a result of hypertension or diabetes.
 When the damage is caused by diabetes, it is called diabetic retinopathy.

 Cataracts occur when the lens of your eye becomes cloudy.
 The lens of the eye is normally clear.
 Its purpose is to focus the light coming in from the pupil to the retina at the back of the eye.
 A cataract scatters the incoming light and can make everything look blurry.